mennooo/SQLcl/doc/netbeans-sqlcl.md

 ## Test
 Add this line in your JavaScript file and replace the options with your database connection details:

+**Please do not use a production database.
+You should always be careful when entering credentials like this!**
 ```javascript
 loadWithNewGlobal(
     "https://raw.githubusercontent.com/mennooo/sqlcl/master/demos/demo1.js",